Offroadcode/Banner-Editor/README.md

 ### Build

+#### Initial Build

+Before you can do the initial build, you'll need to open the **Orc.BannerEditor.sln** file, restore the nuget packages, and build.
+This version of the Umbraco package builder does not use grunt's MSBuild due to errors, so the C# needs to be handled in Visual Studio.

+#### Continued Build/Post Initial C# Build

     grunt

 Builds the project to /dist/.
 These files can be dropped into an Umbraco 7 site, or you can build directly to a site using: